ocramos2/WordPress-Scalable-and-Highly-Available-Deployment/README.md

 15. Under Health reporting, choose Basic.
 16. Click Next.
 17. Under Review, click Submit.

-Wait until the Elastic Beanstalk environment finishes launching.
-Under Environment overview, Health should be Green.
-Under Domain, click on the link.
-You should see a WordPress page.
-Select a language and click Continue.
-Click on Let's go!
+18. Wait until the Elastic Beanstalk environment finishes launching.
+19. Under Environment overview, Health should be Green.
+20. Under Domain, click on the link.
+21. When you see the WordPress page, select a language and click Continue.
+22. Click on Let's go!

 ## Database Setup
 1. Open RDS on a separate tab.